miklevin/MikeLev.in/_posts/2024-11-04-sse-watchdog-force-live-reload.md

 )
 ```

 Still no problem.
-But the moment you go from from just http and websockets to
+But the moment you go from from just HTTP and WebSockets to
-sse as well (server side events), you lose auto-reload and get this error
+SSE as well (server side events), you lose auto-reload and get this error
 message when it tries.
 It needs an extra `Control-C` from the user, which sort
 of defeats the purpose.
 It becomes unresponsive, but is still stuck running and
 sort of needs an anvil dropped on its head.